Loading [MathJax]/jax/output/HTML-CSS/jax.js

 Rehashing or variable hashing attempts to circumvent this dilemma by expanding the hash table size whenever it gets too full.

-Conceptually, it’s similar to what we do with a vector that has filled up.
+Conceptually, it’s similar to what we do with an ArrayList that has filled up.

 1 Expanding the hash Table